The Conquest of Santarém and Goswin’s Song of the Conquest of Alcácer do Sal

 Editions and Translations of De expugnatione Scalabis and Gosuini de expugnatione Salaciae carmen

-Achieved at the height of the Crusades, the Christian conquests of Santarém in 1147 by King Afonso I, and of Alcácer do Sal in 1217 by Portuguese forces and Northern European warriors on their way by sea to Palestine, were crucial events in the creation of the independent kingdom of Portugal.
-The two texts presented here survive in their unique, thirteenth-century manuscript copies appended to a codex belonging to one of Europe’s most important monastic library collections accumulated in the Cistercian abbey of Alcobaça, founded in 1153 by Bernard of Clairvaux.
-Accompanied by comprehensive introductions and here translated into English for the first time, these extraordinary texts are based on eye-witness testimony of the conquests.
+Achieved at the height of the Crusades, the Christian conquests of Santarém in 1147 by King Afonso I, and of Alcácer do Sal in 1217 by Portuguese forces and northern European warriors on their way by sea to Palestine, were crucial events in the creation of the independent kingdom of Portugal.
+The two texts presented here survive in their unique, thirteenth-century manuscript copies appended to a codex belonging to one of Europe’s most important monastic library collections accumulated in the Cistercian abbey of Alcobaça, founded c.
+1153 by Bernard of Clairvaux.
+Accompanied by comprehensive introductions and here translated into English for the first time, these extraordinary texts are based on eyewitness testimony of the conquests.
 They contain much detail for the military historian, including data on operational tactics and the ideology of Christian holy war in the twelfth and early thirteenth centuries.
 Literary historians too will be delighted by the astonishing styles deployed, demonstrating considerable authorial flamboyance, flair and innovation.
-Likely written by Goswin of Bossut, the search for authorship yields an impressive array of literary friends and associates, including James of Vitry, Thomas of Cantimpré, Oliver of Paderborn and Caesarius of Heisterbach.
+While they are likely written by Goswin of Bossut, the search for authorship yields an impressive array of literary friends and associates, including James of Vitry, Thomas of Cantimpré, Oliver of Paderborn and Caesarius of Heisterbach.

 Table of Contents

 De expugnatione Scalabis, Latin Text with English Translation

 Gosuini de expugnatione Salaciae carmen, Background and Analysis

 Gosuini de expugnatione Salaciae carmen, Latin Text with English Translation

 Appendix II: Maps